-Use these resources as support for standalone investigations into The Battle of the Somme, or as thorough preparation or follow up work for your class’ visit to The Shrouds of the Somme in London.
+These resources were designed to support for standalone investigations into The Battle of the Somme, or as thorough preparation or follow up work for class visits to The Shrouds of the Somme in London.
 The activities enclosed encourage pupils to explore how the battle unfolded and the subsequent impact felt, both locally and nationally.
 They also seek to develop pupils’ skills across several subjects areas – numeracy, literacy, geography and history – through a varied set of primary and secondary resources.
 Please download by clicking on buttons below:

-These excellent resources were adapted from the excellent ones Simon Bendry developed as part of the First World War Centenary Battlefield Tour programme for UCL.
-A huge thank you to Simon and Vicky Price at UCL and to Lynelle Howson from CWGC whose contribution and support has made these resources possible.
+These resources were adapted from materials developed by Simon Bendry as part of the First World War Centenary Battlefield Tour programme for UCL.
+We would like to thank Simon and Vicky Price at UCL and Lynelle Howson from CWGC for their contribution and support

 A multi-perspective ‘child friendly journey through the First World War’ that presents information through diverse means: https://www.neversuchinnocence.com/resources-landing-page/